Our Team

 In my free time I enjoy hanging out with my four cats, trying new food, practicing Pilates, and reading.

 Yvette sees clients via telehealth in MA.
-She is accepting new clients at this time.
+She has a wait list at this time.

 MENTAL HEALTH CLINICIAN